-9. Compliance with Recommendation
+14. Compliance with Recommendation

-Aeeris has complied with 30 of the 35 ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (relevant to the Company) during the period.
+Aeeris has complied with 32 of the 35 ASX Corporate Governance Council's Corporate Governance Principles and Recommendations (relevant to the Company) during the period.
 Given the nature and scale of the Company, the Board believes its compliance with the Recommendations to be appropriate at this time.

-The five Recommendations the Company did not comply with are:
+The three Recommendations the Company did not comply with fully during the year are:

 - Recommendation 1.5.
 Whilst the Board has adopted a Diversity Policy it has not set measurable objectives for gender diversity across the Company.
 Given the size and development stage of the Company, the Board believes this is appropriate at this time; - Recommendation 2.4: The Company's Board Charter requires that, where practical, the majority of the Board should be independent.
 The Board is currently comprised of two independent and two non-independent directors.
-This is not consistent with Recommendation 2.4 of the ASX Recommendations however, the Directors believe that they are able to objectively analyse the issues before them in the best interests of all Shareholders
+This is not consistent with Recommendation 2.4 of the ASX Recommendations where the recommendation is for the majority of the Board to be independent however, the Directors believe that they are able to objectively analyse the issues before them in the best interests of all Shareholders and in accordance with their duties as Directors.
+See Section 7.2 above for further information on Director independence. - Recommendation 2.5.
+Mr. Bryce Reynolds is Chairman of the Board.
+Mr. Reynolds is not considered to be an independent director as he is also a director of the Company's corporate adviser which is not consistent with Recommendation 2.5 which recommends that the Chair of a listed entity be an independent director and, in particular, not the same person as the CEO.
+The Board considers the Chairman, who is not the same person as the CEO, is suitably skilled to perform this role, notwithstanding his non-independence, due to his experience and expertise and is capable of doing so in an objective manner and in the best interests of all shareholders.